• Share this on:

 Last updated:

-The European market is an interesting market for exporters of soap.
-Basic mass-produced soap dominates the lower ends of the market.
+The European market is an interesting market for soap exporters.
+Basic, mass-produced soap dominates the lower ends of the market.
 As a result, the mid-high segment is your best option.
 To compete, you need to add value to your products.
-Entering the European market means you must comply with the European Union’s mandatory legal (and other) requirements, as well as any additional or niche requirements from your buyers.
+To enter the European market, you must comply with mandatory (legal) requirements, as well as any additional or niche requirements your buyers may have.

 1. What requirements must soap comply with to be allowed on the European market?